Lecture: Everything Revisited

 Today we switch to our final language of the semester: Rust.
 We will see some new ideas that Rust contributes to programming language landscape, but its primary strength is that it blends together a lot of great ideas that we've already seen without the ascetism of Haskell.

+We'll have a look at this upstart of a language.
 When I was first learning to code, I loved writing lots of little main programs that did silly things.
 I'm still learning to code, and my love of silly mains persists.
 So that's how we'll begin.
 We won't enumerate all the features of the language.

 Countdown